About nothing in particular. We simply need to talk.

 “Having lived for the past 30 years, I know if I’d had surgery at the age of 22, and then at 24 went on the tour, no genetic woman in the world would have been able to come close to me.
 And so I’ve reconsidered my opinion.”

-Aside from being a growing sport, HEMA is a growing sport that goes accross borders.
+Aside from being a growing sport, HEMA is a growing sport that goes across borders.
 Right now the West and the East in Europe and the Americas are meeting more and more.
 And this topic is still not decided so firmly in Central and Eastern Europe as it is in Western Europe and the States.
-People from the latter see censorship and refusal to discuss a topic, not limiting hateful speech when an admin deletes an entire discussion.
+People from the latter see censorship and refusal to discuss a topic – not an attempt to limit hateful speech – when an admin deletes an entire discussion.

-I was eventually banned in the following weird exchanges, were I told my opponent that I am not one of the “idiot cis-male transphobes”, I agree with her, I just don’t think the debate should be silenced, I think some of the arguments of our side are not satisfactory, and they should be better presented and talked about, so trans people are more accepted.
+I was eventually banned in the following weird exchanges, where I told my opponent that I am not one of the “idiot cis-male transphobes”; that I agree with her, but I just don’t think the debate should be silenced.
+I think some of the arguments from our side are not satisfactory, and that they should be better presented and talked about, so trans people are more accepted.
 I was banned without a warning and the whole thread (including the discussion on the gloves and the review) was deleted.

 To the credit of the admin team of HEMA International discussion and my opponent in this debate, they did not just ignore the situation.
 I talked to the admin that banned me and explained myself further – I was not pushing for a discussion to satisfy an intellectual curiosity or for fun, I just think that such a discussion should happen.

 She explained her side too – she felt that any debate on whether trans people should compete as their own gender is discriminatory, it forces them to defend their right to exist, and it is used by people to hurt others.